About

 While grief is universal to humans, we each experience grief in our own ways.
 Perhaps that is why grief is so often misunderstood.

 When grief is misunderstood, we can do harm to ourselves, and to other grievers.
 Grief literacy, a grass-roots movement, is growing around the world to reduce the possibilities of this harm and to better support all grievers.
-Grief literacy has become is a social movement.
+Grief literacy has become a social movement.
 And that’s why we held a week-long grief literacy festival in September, 2023!

 We understand grief to be the experience of individuals who are living their grief in their communities.
 Grief literacy is about helping community members to better understand their own and other people’s experience of grief and loss.
 Our aim is for all grievers to be better supported.